 Lichočar /lɪxoʧar/ is a Czech witch folk band from the South Moravian city of Brno.
 Back in 2018, this strange name popped into the head of one of us, and three friends decided to find out who or what could be called Lichočar.
 Was it a demon?
 A treacherous sprite?
-A malevolent spirit?
+A spirit?
 We weren’t sure.
 So, the stories of Lichočar began to take shape – in the written word as well as in melody.

 Lichočar isn’t just music.
 It’s a story, a world, and a mood you can immerse yourself in.